ANYANTUDRE/Audio-Transformers-Hugging-Face/1. Working with audio data/NOTES.md

 # I. Introduction to audio data

 By nature, **a sound wave is a continuous signal.**
-- **Problem:** digital devices which expect finite arrays.
+- **Problem:** digital devices expect finite arrays.
-- **Solution:** convert it into a series of discrete values (digital representation).
+- **Solution:** convert signal into a series of discrete values (digital representation).
+- **How?**
-- **How?** 1.
-The analog signal is first captured by a microphone, which converts the sound waves into an electrical signal.
+           1. The analog signal is first captured by a microphone, which converts the sound waves into an electrical signal.
            2. The electrical signal is then digitized by an Analog-to-Digital Converter to get the digital representation through **sampling**.

 The different audio file formats (.wav, .flac, .mp3) mainly differ in how they **compress the digital representation** of the audio signal.